 Lung diseases caused by asbestos inhalation include lung cancer, mesothelioma—a rare cancer of the lining of the lung—and chronic obstructive pulmonary (lung) disease (COPD), similar to that caused by tobacco and other smoke, coal and rock dust, and other air pollutants.
 Smoking tobacco greatly increases the risk of lung cancer from asbestos.
 The best “treatment” for asbestos health effects—as for so many other illnesses—is prevention.
 Avoiding exposure to asbestos is key in preventing lung disease.
 Prohibition of use in many items sold in the U.S. has reduced the risk of exposure considerably.
 Workplace exposure, however, can still be a concern, particularly during renovation or demolition of structures containing asbestos.
 For that reason, OSHA and other regulatory agencies have defined the amounts of asbestos fibers to which workers are permitted to be exposed, minimizing the risk of health effects.

 Many of the buildings on the Hanford Site contain or contained materials made with asbestos in varying amounts.
 For that reason, strict controls are in place to protect workers from exposure.
 While there are no medical tests that can determine recent exposures, evaluation over time can indicate if there is development of effects on the lungs.
 It takes years for lung diseases to occur after repeated, unprotected exposures to elevated air levels of asbestos.
 Workers who might be exposed to asbestos must complete training and follow strictly delineated and monitored protocols; they are also placed into the Asbestos Current Worker Program with HPMC OMS.
 This program provides a periodic evaluation—particularly of the pulmonary (lung) system—to assure that lung disease is not developing.
 In addition, any worker who thinks that (s)he might have been exposed to asbestos may be enrolled in the Asbestos Worker Previous Exposure program which offers the same evaluation.
 (Former asbestos workers are automatically entered into the “Previous Worker” program, as triggered by their EJTA modification.)
 For further information, see the HPMC OMS website or call or email Dr. Sandy Rock (509) 372-0407.
-Also, see: ATSDR website on Asbestos, OSHA Asbestos Fact Sheet and DOE Hanford Employee Asbestos Information
+Also, see: ATSDR website on Asbestos, OSHA's "We Can Help" page and DOE Hanford Employee Asbestos Information